Summer and Fall Reflection

 Hello Everyone,

-Greetings and blessings from the end of this year.
-We have been reflecting, collaging, and dreaming forward as we close this year: a time of renewal, gathering, cooperating and strategizing.
+We have been reflecting, collaging, and dreaming forward as we closed 2025: a time of renewal, gathering, cooperating and strategizing.

-But the freedom to arrive as you can and gather full-hearted is rare.
+The freedom to arrive as you can and gather full-hearted is rare.
 We feel essential to an emerging reality we can only imagine.

 Our camps, arts and educational programs inspired new learning and joy, and continue on.
 We are created every day by community.